Ah, Product Hunt. What started as a little newsletter has turned into a behemoth. It’s

 Did you ever study Buddhism, that the cause of all suffering is actually desire?
 It might come into play here…

 Turn off your desire for instant glory from Product Hunt, and you’ll have a much better day when your startup hits the home page.
+It can even make the homepage.

 Problem #1 with Product Hunt: Nepotism is required